-Beyond that, a survey conducted by OfficeMax reports that the clutter in your office can undermine both your productivity and your motivation. if your workspace is too crowded, you need to either consider buying a larger desk or start looking into a more efficient system for organizing your things.
+Beyond that, a survey conducted by OfficeMax reports that the clutter in your office can undermine both your productivity and your motivation.
+If your workspace is too crowded, you need to either consider buying a larger desk or start looking into a more efficient system for organizing your things.

 10. Adequate Lighting

-This floor lamp is a slim design, so it may be good for you if your workspace is small.
+The Brightech Sky LED floor lamp is a slim design, so it may be good for you if your workspace is small.
 It also has a rotating head so you can pivot it to where you need the most light.

-TaoTronics LED Desk Lamp
+Top Desk Lamp Recommendations:

 11. Telephone and/or VoIP

-The product you choose really depends on what type of business you are in.
+The product you choose depends on what type of business you are in.
 Consider your needs and match them with the features of the products and the price to find which suits you best.

-12. File Cabinet
+12. Filing Cabinet

 13. File Folders and Hanging Folders